-- Customers– the customers of an organisation; users and stakeholders of a system.
+The customers of an organisation; users and stakeholders of a system.

-- Actors – the employees within an organisation who ensure that a transformation process occurs.
+The employees within an organisation who ensure that a transformation process occurs.

-- Transformation – the process in which input is transformed by an organisation into an output, including problem solving.
+The process in which input is transformed by an organisation into an output, including problem solving.

-- Weltanschauung / Worldview– this is the ‘bigger picture’ and considers the various stakeholders and interested parties from the environment around an organisation and the influence they can exert.
+This is the ‘bigger picture’ and considers the various stakeholders and interested parties from the environment around an organisation and the influence they can exert.

-- Owners – the people within an organisation who are able to make changes and decide whether a project should be started or ended.
+The people within an organisation who are able to make changes and decide whether a project should be started or ended.

-- Environmental constraints – factual elements from the environment which can have an influence on the organisation and can impede or limit the system.
+Factual elements from the environment which can have an influence on the organisation and can impede or limit the system.